tallhamer/MapApp/README.md

 Opening DICOM RT files from the **File->Open->DICOM RT Files** menu will populate the *Patient Context* section of the interface with the information from the DICOM RT Plan and DICOM RT Structure Set.
 You will be presented with
-- The Patient MRN
+- Patient MRN
-- Patient Frist Name
+- Patient First Name
 - Patient Last Name
-- Course ID (*F1* if loaded from DICOM RT file - ESAPI integration will populate when implemented)
+- Course ID (*F1* if loaded from DICOM RT file - **ESAPI integration will populate when implemented**)
-- Plan ID (Single unselectable option for DICOM RT file loading - multiple plans available through ESAPI)
+- Plan ID (Single unselectable option for DICOM RT file loading - **multiple plans available through ESAPI**)
-- Isocenter coordinate (for selected plan)
+- Isocenter coordinate (for the selected plan)
-- Body Structure (tries to select the body but you may need to select from the drop down for BH Body or FB Body)
+- Body Structure (The Body or External structure but you may need to select another more appropriate structure from the dropdown for things like *BH Body* or *FB Body*)
-- Beam (all fields from the DICOM Plan being validated)
+- Beams (all fields from the DICOM Plan being validated)

-The selected body structure is processed and the surface mesh is generated with the reconstruction method selected in the application settings.
-The resulting surface mesh can be explored in the 3D viewer to the right.
+The selected body structure is processed, and the surface mesh is generated with the reconstruction method selected in the application settings.
+The resulting surface mesh can be explored in the 3D viewer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>